"

 Infographics

 Infographics are reports that look like posters.
-They are created with digital templates or slide deck software to report information using visual narratives or stories.
+They are used to report information using visual narratives or stories.
 Infographics combine visual elements like icons, graphs, images, and/or charts, along with concise text, to promote an idea or to convey information in an engaging way.
-Software, such as PowerPoint, Adobe Spark, or Canva can be used to create infographics.
+While Copilot cannot create infographics, they can be created with digital templates or slide deck software.
+Software such as PowerPoint, Adobe Express, or Canva can be used to create infographics.

 When creating an infographic choose a template that aligns with your content.
 For example, if you are showing data related to geographic areas, choose a map template; if you are making a comparison, choose a two-column format.